- Jenny Stallard

-As freelancers, there’s a lot of things that have come to everyone in the pandemic which perhaps felt like something we were already dealing with.
-The stresses of working from home, for example, or the pressure to ‘perform’ virtually.
-Loneliness is one of them, in my opinion.
-For freelancers, the feels of working alone for days, wondering if someone has read our email, fretting whether we’ve said the right thing on slack or messenger, wishing we could have a coffee break with ‘in real life’ people, longing perhaps for the social side of office or shop life.
+For the self-employed, the feels of working alone for days, wondering if someone has read our email, fretting whether we’ve said the right thing on slack or messenger, wishing we could have a coffee break with ‘in real life’ people, longing perhaps for the social side of office or shop life is a long-term challenge.
 It’s a real and ongoing juggle for us – many are thinking of returning to the office, gradually, but for freelancers the loneliness I’ve described could continue.

 Cheryl Rickman is author of Navigating Loneliness: How to connect with yourself and others, and told me there are three types of loneliness.
 “It’s important to understand the different dimensions of loneliness.
 There are three main types of loneliness, all of which come from a lack of connection.
 Emotional loneliness is caused by a lack of close relationships with people to confide in; social loneliness is caused by the relational lack of a trustworthy and supportive social network and existential loneliness is a feeling of collective detachment from others.
 Each type of loneliness corresponds with three main types of connection: inner circle, middle circle and outer circle, each of which can go some way towards providing a defence against their corresponding type of loneliness.”